celsiusnarhwal/RIL/docs/index.md

 ```

 !!! warning "RIL does not validate icon names"
-    Passing the name of an icon that doesn't exist will get you a cryptic error from React, but RIL itself
+    Passing the name of an icon that doesn't exist may cause cryptic errors and other weird problems with Reflex and React,
-    won't complain.
+    but RIL itself won't complain.
 If you're passing an icon name that's not working and you're _confident_ it should, please
     [open an issue](https://github.com/celsiusnarhwal/RIL/issues/new/choose).

 This is just a basic example.
 For detailed usage instructions, see the documentation for each icon library: